Location: Building 1900, 90 Vandenberg Dr.

 What is EFMP?

-The Exceptional Family Member Program (EFMP) is designed to assist active duty members by addressing the special needs of their exceptional family member(s) during the assignment process.
+The Exceptional Family Member Program (EFMP) is a Department of Defense mandated program designed to assist active duty members by addressing the special needs of their exceptional family member(s).
+Special needs fall under four categories: medical, mental health, assistive needs and educational.

 EFMP Point of Contacts: